The date for submissions to the proposed rate and policy changes by the WSIB is October 13th.

 The summary of the proposed changes can be found here: http://bit.ly/2hzJWE1

-The devil however is in the detail which can be found here: http://bit.ly/2gt06z5
+The devil, however, is in the detail which can be found here: http://bit.ly/2gt06z5

 As an example, As a Home Inspector, you are classified as a contractor in the construction sector.
-If a member of your family (wife for example) has a cake making business, her business would be classified as being “associated” to yours, even if there was no transactions between them, and consequently her business would be classified as a construction company too, incurring the highest rate of premiums to the WSIB.
+If a member of your family (wife for example) has a cake making business, her business would be classified as being “associated” with yours, even if there were no transactions between them, and consequently her business would be classified as a construction company too, incurring the highest rate of premiums to the WSIB.

-We though the WSIB implementation of Bill-119 introduced inconsistencies that put the public at risk and inspectors at risk of serious fines, these changes are even more ludicrous and can be explained as nothing more than an ill-conceived attempt at hiding a massive tax-grab.
+We thought the WSIB implementation of Bill-119 introduced inconsistencies that put the public at risk and inspectors at risk of serious fines, these changes are even more ludicrous and can be explained as nothing more than an ill-conceived attempt at hiding a massive tax-grab.